Accenture has been named a leader in three IDC MarketScape supply chain vendor assessments:

 - As a proven provider in the supply chain services space, Accenture's SAP supply chain management approach is differentiated by the combined power of its industry services and SAP capabilities and its end-to-end scope.

 - The broad range of services that Accenture and its partners provide means they can support clients in their industry context across the whole supply chain and from initial design through to ongoing operations.

 - Accenture's competitive strength is its ability to understand and deliver enterprise solutions that span the people, process, and technology needs of clients with the transformative power of data.

-- Accenture's strengths also rest on the breadth and depth of the company's services delivered together through One Accenture solutions (strategy and consulting, technology, and operations) and its ecosystem partners.
+- Accenture's strengths also rest on the breadth and depth of the company's services delivered together through end-to-end solutions (strategy and consulting, technology, and operations) and its ecosystem partners.